abilandz/PH8124/Lecture_6/Lecture_6.md

 ```bash
 awk 'BEGIN {FS=":"} ... '
 ```
-To extract only the minutes from the output of **date** command, we use the following code snippet:
+To extract only the minutes from the output of **date** command, we can use the following code snippet:
 ```bash
 date
 date | awk '{print $4}' | awk 'BEGIN {FS=":"}{print $2}'